rewtnull/kernel-changelog-shell-parser/README.md

 	v0.1 (20171121)		[+] Initial release
 	v0.2 (20171122)		[*] Fixed some (non breaking) typos in
 					code and readme
 				    [!]
-Fixed some sanity check bugs based on some tips given by reddit user X700
+Fixed some sanity check bugs based on some tips from /r/bash

 TODO